 c.
 Each committee will select a committee chair.

 d.
-Each committee will develop goals and objectives for the committee and submit them in writing to the Strategic Planning Committee following the committee meetings held at the ACTE Convention.
+Each committee will develop goals and objectives for the committee and submit them in writing to the Strategic Planning Committee following the committee meetings held at the ACTE VISION.
 The goals and objectives should be reviewed at the Region I Conference.

 e.
 Each committee will make a report in writing after each committee meeting and submit it to the Region I Policy Committee liaison.

 f.
-Each committee will present the committee report at the Region I Business Meeting at the ACTE Convention and Region I Conference.
+Each committee will present the committee report at the Region I Business Meeting at the ACTE VISION and Region I Conference.

 g.
 The committee liaison will report to the Region I Vice President and Policy Committee.